qmk/qmk_firmware/docs/syllabus.md

 # Advanced Topics

 Everything below here requires a lot of foundational knowledge.
-Besides being able to create keymaps using advanced features you should be familiar with using both `config.h` and `rules.mk` to configure options for your keyboard.
+Besides being able to create keymaps using advanced features, you should be familiar with using both `config.h` and `rules.mk` to configure options for your keyboard.

 * **Maintaining Keyboards Within QMK**
     * [Handwiring a Keyboard](hand_wire)